-Should you require further information you should contact the Pensions Office - contact details are on the website.
+Should you require further information you should contact the BBS Pensions Team - contact details are shown at the end of the newsletter.
 If you are considering making any changes to your pension arrangements you should seek your own professional financial advice.